If you do not comply with the rules

 Checks outside the Netherlands

-The SVB is automatically informed by municipal authorities about important events such as births, marriages, divorces and deaths concerning clients living in the Netherlands.
+With respect to clients living in the Netherlands, the SVB is automatically informed by municipal authorities about important events such as births, marriages, divorces and deaths.
 If you live outside the Netherlands, we will not receive this type of information for you.
 That is the reason we send clients outside the Netherlands an annual life certificate, which has to be completed and signed by a competent authority, e.g. your municipality or a notary public.
-How to do this is explained on the form.

 Are you staying outside the Netherlands temporarily?